JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **Approximately 75% of human poop is made of water**.
+And here is a just a random fact -  **Ballroom dancing is a course at Brigham Young University in Utah**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)